icyflame/cli-cube-timer/README.md

 This will begin a solving session.
 All session statistics will be stored locally for this session.
 Solve times are stored universally at `~/.cube/times.csv`.

+### solve stats

+> View your lifetime statistics

+This will show you the mean, the standard deviation and the distribution of your solve times.
+This part section is always open for improvement.
+The code for this is implemented using `fast-stats` and `fast-csv` node modules.
+So, this is one thing that you can always contribute to!

 ## Contributing